larryflorio/LarryBot2/docs/user-guide/commands/reminders.md

 - **Real-time feedback**: Immediate updates and visual confirmation
 - **Task integration**: Seamless task completion from reminders

+## 🌍 Timezone Handling

+All reminder times in LarryBot2 are displayed in your configured or automatically detected local timezone.
+Internally, all times are stored in UTC for reliability and consistency.
+Daylight Saving Time (DST) is handled automatically for all supported timezones.

+- **Local Display**: Reminders, due dates, and snooze times are always shown in your local time.
+- **UTC Storage**: All reminder times are stored in UTC in the database.
+- **Manual Override**: Use `/timezone` to set your timezone, or `/autotimezone` to reset to automatic detection.
+- **DST Support**: DST changes are handled automatically.
+- **Fallback**: If timezone detection fails, UTC is used as a safe default.

+> **Tip:** If your reminders appear at the wrong time, check your timezone setting with `/timezone`.

 ---

 **Related Commands**: [Task Management](task-management.md) → [Calendar Integration](calendar-integration.md) → [Habits](habits.md)